software-mansion-labs/EIP712-cairo-article/article.md

     let (w3, overflow) = add_prefix(data_hash.low, prefix);
 ```

 We can't use the same high-level keccak implementation as before (`keccak_uint256s_bigend`), since it assumes that our input in bytes is a multiple of 32, which it is not.
 Because of the 2 overflow bytes, our input is 66 bytes long, and thus `keccak_uint256s_bigend` will assume that we're also counting all the leading zeros of the last value, making our input 96 bytes long, which would result in incorrect hashes.
-The solution is to use the low-end keccak function - `keccak_bigend`, which unfortunately takes the input in the little-endian format, forcing us to change our variables to it.
+The solution is to use the low-level keccak function - `keccak_bigend`, which unfortunately takes the input in the little-endian format, forcing us to change our variables to it.
 Note that the `bigend` in the name of the function refers to the output format, not the input format.

 ```cairo
 // Splits 128bit big endian int to 2 64bit small endian ints